miguelgfierro/sciblog/README.md

 # Sciblog: A blog with the appearance of a scientific paper

-Blog developed in django with the same appearance of a research paper written in [Latex](https://en.wikipedia.org/wiki/LaTeX).
+Blog developed in Django with the same appearance of a research paper written in [Latex](https://en.wikipedia.org/wiki/LaTeX).

 * CSS and Latex fonts integrated
 * Posts are presented in two columns like a paper